OpenBanking-Brasil/specs-seguranca/open-banking-brasil-dynamic-client-registration-1_ID2.md

 - Start backwards, the order is reversed from what is entered.
 - Append each RDN (RelativeDistinguishedName) segment with a comma ‘,’.
-- Use the RFC strings (CN, L, ST, O, OR, C, Street, DC, UID) with the value of their attributes in "printable string", ie human-readable + the OIDs of the attributes defined in this specification for use in Distinguished Name [Open Banking Brasil x.509 Certificate Standards][OBB-Cert-Standards] (businessCategory=OID 2.5.4.15,jurisdictionCountryName=OID: 1.3.6.1.4.1.311.60.2.1.3, serialNumber=OID:2.5.4.5) with the value of your attributes in ASN.1 format.
+- Use the RFC strings (CN, L, ST, O, OR, C, Street, DC, UID) with the value of their attributes in "printable string", ie human-readable + the OIDs of the attributes defined in this specification for use in Distinguished Name [Open Finance Brasil x.509 Certificate Standards][OFB-Cert-Standards] (businessCategory=OID 2.5.4.15,jurisdictionCountryName=OID: 1.3.6.1.4.1.311.60.2.1.3, serialNumber=OID:2.5.4.5) with the value of your attributes in ASN.1 format.

 Examples: